usnistgov/multibag-py/docs/using.rst

 .. code-block:: python

-   multibag.make_single_multibag(datadir)
+   multibag.make_single_multibag("bagdir")

-This will update update the bag "in place", inserting the necessary metadata required by the Multibag profile.
+This will update the bag represented by the directory, `bagdir` "in place", inserting the necessary metadata required by the Multibag profile.
 Alternatively, while converting, you can specify a version string and a persistent identifier that you wish to assign to the bag:

 .. code-block:: python

-   multibag.make_single_multibag(datadir, version="1.0.1", pid="doi:00000/XXXX")
+   multibag.make_single_multibag("bagdir", version="1.0.1", pid="doi:00000/XXXX")

 When these extra parameters are not provided, the version is set to "1" and no identifier is set.
 If a resolvable identifier is being assigned, it should